jasper-zanjani/notes/docs/Coding.md

         };
         ```

-    === ":material-language-python:"

-        ```py
-        import enum

-        class Race(enum.Enum):
-            HUMAN = enum.auto(),
-            ELF = enum.auto(),
-            DWARF = enum.auto()
-        ```

 ### Starships

-This demonstration project provides a scenario for implementing OOP and TDD principles in a variety of languages and implementations.
+This project provides a scenario for implementing OOP and TDD principles in a variety of languages and implementations.

-- **Officer** and **Starship** are simple classes with intuitive properties and fields.
-- The **StarshipClass** is a simple enum that defines available starship types.
+Simple classes with intuitive properties and fields include **Officer** and **Starship**, which also has a field containing a variant of the **StarshipClass** enum.
-- **Fleet** serves as a container for Starships.
+**Fleet** serves as a container for Starships.
-- A Captain is paired with a Starship to form a **StarshipDeployment**.
+An Officer is paired with a Starship to form a **StarshipDeployment**.

-    - **CaptainSelector**, which is passed to StarshipDeployment by dependency injection, evaluates whether the Officer provided has what it takes to ply the inky black.
+**CaptainSelector**, which is passed to StarshipDeployment by dependency injection, evaluates whether the Officer provided has what it takes to ply the inky black.
-This boils down to a check on the Grade property, which is simple to test in testing frameworks where a mocked Officer object can be set up with unsatisfactory Grade values.
+This boils down to a check on the Officer's Grade property, which is simple to test in testing frameworks where a mocked Officer object can be set up with unsatisfactory Grade values.
     - StarshipDeployment also takes a **StarshipValidator** object by dependency injection, which it uses to perform checks on a given Starship.
 These checks provide opportunities to mock Starship and Officer objects in unit testing.
         - `IsCaptained()` checks if the Starship has a Captain assigned
         - `ValidateRegistry()` makes sure the Starship's registry number begins with NCC or NX
         - `Evaluate()` runs all the other methods in the class and returns True only if all checks pass.
 This provides the opportunity to test a mocked validator for invocation of the `Evaluate()` method.

-=== "StarshipClass"

-    ??? py "&nbsp;"
+??? rs "&nbsp;"
-        --8<-- "includes/Coding/Python/Starships/StarshipClass.md"

-    ??? cs
-        --8<-- "includes/Coding/C-Sharp/Starships/StarshipClass.md"

     === "Officer"

-    ??? rs "&nbsp;"
         --8<-- "includes/Coding/Rust/Starships/Officer.md"

-    ??? cs
-        --8<-- "includes/Coding/C-Sharp/Starships/Officer.md"

     === "Starship"

-    ??? rs "&nbsp;"
         --8<-- "includes/Coding/Rust/Starships/Starship.md"

 ??? py "&nbsp;"
+    === "StarshipClass"
+        --8<-- "includes/Coding/Python/Starships/StarshipClass.md"
+    === "Starship"
         --8<-- "includes/Coding/Python/Starships/Starship.md"

+??? cs "&nbsp;"
+    === "StarshipClass"
+        --8<-- "includes/Coding/C-Sharp/Starships/StarshipClass.md"
+    === "Officer"
+        --8<-- "includes/Coding/C-Sharp/Starships/Officer.md"
     === "CaptainSelector"

-    ??? cs
         --8<-- "includes/Coding/C-Sharp/Starships/CaptainSelector.md"
     === "StarshipValidator"

-    ??? cs
         --8<-- "includes/Coding/C-Sharp/Starships/StarshipValidator.md"
     === "StarshipDeployment"

-    ??? cs "&nbsp;"
         --8<-- "includes/Coding/C-Sharp/Starships/StarshipDeployment.md"

 ## 📘 Glossary